Complete Dynamic Logic of Communicating Hybrid Programs: Introduction

 Hybrid systems combine discrete and continuous dynamics following discrete jumps and differential equations.
-Parallel systems simultaneously run subsystems tied together by communication.
-Both system classes interlock dynamical behavior in a way that their sum becomes more complex than their pieces making each---the verification of hybrid \cite{Alur2011,Alur1993,Henzinger1996,DBLP:journals/jar/Platzer08} and parallel systems \cite{AptdeBoerOlderog10,LevinGries1981,OwickiGries1976,deRoever2001}---significant challenges.
-This article studies parallel interactions of hybrid systems, leading to the combined discrete, continuous, \emph{and} parallel dynamics of parallel hybrid systems.
-The combination of hybrid and parallel dynamics poses genuinely new challenges including the simultaneous synchronization of subsystems in a global time.
-While different variants of parallel actions are considered in parallel program verification \cite{DBLP:journals/iandc/Brookes96,DBLP:conf/concur/Brookes02}, parallel hybrid systems require true simultaneous parallel composition, because not even interleaving is enough to represent the fact that hybrid systems composed in parallel truly evolve at the same shared time and that it would be counterfactual in classical mechanics to have a simultaneous parallel composition whose subsystems take a different amount of time from the initial state to the final state.
-The study of parallel hybrid systems safety is important, because cyber-physical systems (CPSs) naturally feature parallel hybrid systems stemming from separate subsystems.
+They are fundamentally challenging, as they are not semidecidable \cite{Henzinger1995}.
+Parallel systems run multiple discrete subsystems simultaneously that are tied together by communication.
+They are subject to the state space explosion problem~\cite{Clarke2001}, and it took considerable effort \cite{Roever1997,deRoever2001} to turn the early non-compositional proof systems \cite{OwickiGries1976,LevinGries1981} into compositional methods for discrete parallelism \cite{Misra1981,Xu1997}, which can actually mitigate the state space explosion.
+Both system classes interlock dynamical behavior in a way that is more complex than the sum of their pieces making each---the verification of hybrid \cite{Alur2011,Alur1993,Henzinger1996,DBLP:journals/jar/Platzer08} and parallel systems \cite{AptdeBoerOlderog10,LevinGries1981,OwickiGries1976,deRoever2001}---significant challenges.
+The combination of hybrid and parallel dynamics poses genuinely new challenges: While different variants of parallelism are considered for discrete systems~\cite{Brookes1996,Brookes2002}, parallel hybrid systems require true simultaneous parallel composition, where the subsystems always have to agree on the duration of their continuous dynamics. \footnote{ By contrast, a semantics in which the parallel hybrid dynamics could disagree on their duration ---even by as little as a second--- would be counterfactual for accurate modeling of classical mechanics. } Consequently, even compositional proof techniques must maintain enough insight into the global flow of time when decomposing parallel hybrid systems.